 Discover the Marais Poitevin by bike or on foot

-The Marais Poitevin is also great prospects for walks or bike rides.
-There are many cycle routes and the Vélo Francette, a national cycle route, completes these beautiful perspectives.
+The Marais Poitevin also offers fantastic opportunities for walks or bike rides.
+THE cycle routes are numerous and the Vélo Francette, a national cycle route, completes these beautiful perspectives.
 The flat and shaded paths of the marsh can also be explored on foot, ideal for observing the fauna and flora, rare and protected species which will not fail to amaze you.
-Discover, canals, conches, hydraulic structures, bocage areas and typical villages that line the routes.
+Discover canals, conches, hydraulic structures, bocage areas and typical villages that line the routes.
+You can also discover them during bike rides accompanied by a guide, with Original Bike Tour.

 A bit of history….